Special guests and performances at the GYMC.

 Tickets available in the GYMC Office or buy online at squareup.com/store/gymc

 A Charlie Brown Christmas is an Emmy Award-winning holiday tradition enjoyed by children everywhere.
 Equally magical is the soundtrack created by Vince Guaraldi—Who doesn’t know the popular Christmas Time is Here?
 Join us again at the Guelph Youth Music Centre this holiday season as we bring back this jazz classic featuring Adam Bowman on drums, Thomas Hammerton on piano, and Tyler Wagler on bass, as they perform the album, top to bottom.
 They will be joined by The Kingsbury Music Singers directed by Shannon Kingsbury.

 Single tickets $15 adult, $10 senior, $5 child 14 and under

-Single tickets $30 adult, $20 senior, $10 child 14 and under.
-Available ONLINE
+Single tickets $40 adult, $35 senior, student $20, $10 child (age 10 and under)

 Special thank you to Cascades for their sponsorship of this concert series!